-Student housing includes Residence Halls, University-owned Houses/Apartments (Witten'Burbs), and some Greek-chapter houses.
-Greek-chapter houses are owned by the Greek organization, but recognized by the University, and the residents within those houses are still subject to policies outlined in the Student Handbook.
+Student housing includes Residence Halls, houses and apartments (Witten'Burbs), and some Greek chapter houses, which are owned by the Greek organizations but recognized by the University.
+All students, regardless of living arrangements, are subject to policies outlined in the Wittenberg Student Handbook.

-All room and board rates listed are per student per semester.
+Room and board rates are per student per semester.
 Prices do not increase or decrease based on occupancy.

-If you have specific questions, please let us know by emailing email@example.com or calling the Student Development office at 937-327-7800.
+If you have specific questions, please feel free to email firstname.lastname@example.org or call the Office of Student Development at 937-327-7800.